 “Teeth in a Day” Make it Easy to Smile Again

-Fixed hybrid dentures – also often called “teeth in a day,” implant dentures, or fixed implant dentures – are one of the newest and most innovative tooth replacement options that dental practitioners use for full mouth restorations.
+Fixed hybrid dentures – also often called “teeth in a day,” implant dentures, or fixed implant dentures – are one of the newest and most innovative tooth replacement options that dental practitioners use for full mouth implant restorations.

 These implants will reshape your face, boost your confidence, and allow you the comfort you need to flash that gorgeous smile to the world.
 Whether you’re preparing for a procedure or doing research, we answer the most frequently asked questions regarding dental implants.